-To become a Chartered Member on PM pathway, you will be assessed against eight Core Competencies and two of the Optional Competencies.
+To become a Chartered Member on the PM pathway, you will be assessed against eight Core Mandatory Competencies

+Competencies and two of the Optional Competencies.

-□Core Competencies
+□ Core Competencies

 - 1.Contract practice (Level3)

 - 2.Development/project briefs (Level 3).

 - 3.Leading projects, people and teams (Level 3).

-- 4. Managing projects (Level 3).

-- 5. Programming and planning (Level 3).

-- 6. Construction technology and environmental services (Level 2).

-- 7.Procurement and tendering (Level 2).
+- 5x3+3x2=8 Core - 4.
+Managing projects (Level 3).
+Programming and planning (Level 3). - 5.
+Construction technology and environmental services (Level 2). - 6.Procurement and tendering (Level 2).